PCB Design Guide for Engineers: Part 1 The Team

 The members of your staﬀ can be the following (See Figure 1):

-You — Yes, you are in the driver’s seat, balancing both performing your tasks as well as managing the team listed below in bringing this PCB to life.
+You — Yes, you are in the driver’s seat as a PCB engineer, balancing both performing your tasks as well as managing the PCB design teams listed below in bringing this PCB to life.
 And, you are responsible for the end PCB board product.
 The final sign-oﬀ and approval are yours.
 The buck stops here.

 PCB Designer CID+

 This team member should be well-versed in all facets of the design and PCB layout process.
 In fact, in some cases, you may just have to hand over the completed schematic and bill of materials, and the PCB designer does the rest, including managing the entire process for you.
 This allows you to have the freedom to focus on other project-related tasks.
 The PCB designer has an understanding of the electrical characteristics of electronic circuits and how to apply and produce the documentation required to fabricate and assemble a PCB.
 In addition, the designer should be well-versed in the material sciences related to PCB manufacture, as well as the processes related to PCB assembly.

 It would be well suited to have a designer who has been trained and holds the title of CID (Certified Interconnect Designer- Basic) or CID+ (Advanced) from the IPC — Association Connecting Electronics Industries.
 CID and CID+ are valuable professional credentials recognized throughout the electronics industry.
 Altium Designer® in the hands of a skilled PCB designer delivers the PCB design tools to get the results you are looking for in a finished PCB design books.